 If you simply look at the ORAC score and the nutritional content of cucumbers then you’d think that they are utterly useless.
 But you could easily say the same for honey.
 Honey has an ORAC score of 270, which is not great, and it only contains tiny amounts of nutrients, but its real benefits come from the antibacterial properties.

 Cucumber may fall into the same boat.
 This study found that cucumbers may have antibacterial properties; it found that cucumber volatiles, a key chemical produced by the cucumber to defend itself, exhibited strong antibacterial activity against four different strains of bacteria.
-It’s possible that this compound helps acne by reducing p. acnes bacteria in the same way honey does.
+It’s possible that this compound helps acne by reducing p. acnes bacteria in the same way honey and blue light devices do.

 It certainly makes sense, given that many anecdotal reports describe a reduction in redness and swelling.
 However, this is only one study; further studies could find no antibacterial activity.
 It does suggest that there is more to cucumber than first appears and it could explain why people notice benefits with it.